Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$: Abstract

 \section{Abstract}

-CeTe$_3$ is a 2-dimensional (2D) Van der Waals (VdW) material with incommensurate charge density waves (CDW), extremely high transition temperature ($T_{CDW}$) and a large momentum-dependent CDW gap that leaves a significant portion of the Fermi surface intact.
+\ce{CeTe3} is a 2--dimensional (2D) Van der Waals (VdW) material with incommensurate charge density waves (CDW), extremely high transition temperature ($T_{CDW}$) and a large momentum--dependent CDW gap that leaves a significant portion of the Fermi surface intact.
 It is also considered to be a weak Kondo system, a property unexpected for a material with incommensurate CDW, where each atomic site is slightly different.
-Here, we study the properties of the CDW state in several RTe$_3$ (R is rare earth) materials and examine the hybridization of itinerant states with the localized Ce $4f$ multiplet in CeTe$_3$ by using angle resolved photoemission spectroscopy (ARPES).
-We find that the renormalization of the itinerant states originating from the hybridization with the localized $4f$ states at $-260$ meV extends to the Fermi level.
-This, with remnants of another localized state at the Fermi level, supports the characterization of CeTe$_3$ as a weak Kondo material.
-Furthermore, we uncover a $k$-dependence of the hybridization with the states $-260$ meV, indicating that similar effect could be the reason for discrepancy between the heavy masses in specific heat and light ones in Shubnikov de Haas oscillations observed in other heavy fermion materials.
+Here, we study the properties of the CDW state in several \ce{RTe3} (R is rare earth) materials and examine the hybridization of itinerant states with the localized Ce $4f$ multiplet in \ce{CeTe3} by using angle resolved photoemission spectroscopy (ARPES).
+We find that the renormalization of the itinerant states originating from the hybridization with the deeper localized $4f$ states at $-260$ meV is $k-$dependent and extends to the Fermi level.
+As these localized states are far from the Fermi level, the observed hybridization affects the effective masses only marginally and does not lead to heavy fermions.
+However, since the same renormalizing mechanism normally leads to the heavy fermion physics when the localized $4f$ states are near the Fermi level, our observation of its strong $k-$dependence suggests that this could be the reason for discrepancy between the heavy masses in specific heat and light ones in Shubnikov de Haas oscillations, often observed in heavy fermions.